-With Emma Bell Professor of Management and Organisation Studies, of Keele University he published a paper in Management Learning examining the learning and socialization processes of academic conferences.
-This research is now examining the learning potential of unconferences as alternative organizational forms funded by British Academy and the Leverhulme Trust.
+With Emma Bell, Professor of Management and Organisation Studies at Keele University, he published a paper in Management Learning examining the learning and socialization processes of academic conferences.
+This research is now examining the learning potential of unconferences as alternative organisational forms funded by British Academy and the Leverhulme Trust.

-With Dr Scott Lawley from NTU Daniel has co-authored the textbook Organizational Behaviour published by Oxford University Press.
-This book has become one of the leading Organizational Behaviour textbooks in the UK in part through its innovative pedagogical approach and also its connection between theory and practice.
+With Dr Scott Lawley from NTU, Daniel has co-authored the textbook Organizational Behaviour published by Oxford University Press.
+This book has become one of the leading Organisational Behaviour textbooks in the UK in part through its innovative pedagogical approach and also its connection between theory and practice.

 With Dr Martyn Griffin he is working on a project examining alternative organizational forms, in particular Sociocracies and Holacracies.
 In particular this research seeks to connect academics with practitioners to explore how they can work together to facilitate positive change.

-Daniel is also conducting research in engaged scholarship and practical alternative ways of organizing with Dr Christopher Land, Reader Division Head Management and Organization at the University of Leicester.
-This work was conducted in conjunction with a local charity who are seeking to develop ways of organizing that are more participative and democratic.
+Daniel is also conducting research in engaged scholarship and practical alternative ways of organising with Dr Christopher Land, Reader Division Head Management and Organization at the University of Leicester.
+This work was conducted in conjunction with a local charity who are seeking to develop ways of organising that are more participative and democratic.

 Daniel has also collaborated with Dr Christina Schwabenland, Reader in Public and Voluntary Sector Management at the University of Bedfordshire, to explore the possibilities and challenges of academics directly engaging with practitioners.

-With Dr Amanda Hay Daniel is consulting some local SME examining their organizational structure, values and learning.
+With Dr Amanda Hay Daniel is consulting some local SME examining their organisational structure, values and learning.

-Daniel has presented at a number of international conferences and also to practitioner audiences, including part of the Business Leaders series with the CIPD (held in the British Medical Association HQ, London).
-He is keen to work with a range of academics and practitioners interested in new ways of organizing.
+Professor King has presented at a number of international conferences and also to practitioner audiences, including part of the Business Leaders series with the CIPD (held in the British Medical Association HQ, London).
+He is keen to work with a range of academics and practitioners interested in new ways of organising.